cplett/cplett.github.io/page/xtb/7-oniom.md

 After the optimization succeeds, you can examine the different `*.log` and `*.xyz` files.
 In this case, we are constraining the total charges (via **--chrg**) of the inner:outer regions to 0:0.
 Try running the calculation without this constraint and observe how the results change.
-In addition, you can try to increase/decrease inner region size (e.g., take more metal nodes, or include organic linkers).
+In addition, you can try to increase/decrease the size of the inner region (*e.g.*, take more metal nodes, or include organic linkers).